How to Manage & Overcome Project Scope Creep

 Looking at past projects is the best way to avoid this type of scope creep and create an accurate work projection.
 By using data from projects you've already completed, you can accurately estimate how long tasks might take and the team size you'll need to get the job done.

-Pro-tip: Accurately estimating a project's costs is a critical part of a successful project.
+*Pro-tip: Accurately estimating a project's costs is a critical part of a successful project.
 There are three methods you can use to do it: ballpark, parameter, and three-point estimations.
-Our quick guide to project cost estimation gives you a detailed breakdown of how to use each method.
-Check it out here. 📕
+Our quick guide to project cost estimation gives you a detailed breakdown of how to use each method 📕

 Three tips for dealing with project scope creep